Chapter 5:

 “Really?”
 Katie sneered.
 “So, Spike, how have things with you and Vernon been?”

-“*Sigh*…” Nicolaus leaned in on his seat, trying to keep his voice low.
+“*Sigh*…” Nicolaus leaned in, keeping his voice low.
 “We’ve been practicing with our powers for 3 weeks now…I’m pretty sure you know how it’s going.”

-“You two can’t be that bad off at work too.”
+“You two can’t be that bad off at work, right?”

 “Hmm…” Katie paused, then continued.
-“Anyway, I’ve been feeling that I’ve gotten a lot better at controlling my powers.
+“Anyway, I’ve been feeling that I’ve gotten a lot better at controlling my powers!
 I don’t get headaches anymore.”
-Getting to see Katie’s pleasant expression left Nicolaus awash in delight.
+Witnessing Katie’s pleasant expression left Nicolaus awash in delight.
 All of the upbeat redhead’s odd idiosyncrasies created a charming, soothing atmosphere when the two were alone.
-Despite initial rejection, Nicolaus only fell further down the rabbit hole of infatuation.
+Despite initial rejection, Nicolaus only fell further down a rabbit hole of infatuation.
 The only problem was not knowing much about the person, Katie Vang, beyond her name and place of business, representing a distance between them he sought to close.

 “Hey…uh…I know this is kind of out of nowhere, but are you from Arizona?”

-“…” Katie was slightly taken aback by Nicolaus’s question.
+“…” Katie was slightly shocked by Nicolaus’s sudden question.
 “No. I’m from Wisconsin.”

 “Wisconsin?
 Why come all the way down here then?”